Uncertainty quantification in fine-tuned LLMs using LoRA ensembles: Deep Ensembles with Low-Rank Adaptation

 \subsection{LoRA Deep Ensembles}

-We use LoRA ensembles for approximating the posterior \( p(\theta | \mathcal{D}_{\text{fine-tune}}) \).
+We use LoRA ensembles to approximate the posterior \( p(\theta | \mathcal{D}_{\text{fine-tune}}) \).
 Ensembles of LoRA members have been introduced recently \cite{wang2023lora}, here we provide a Bayesian treatment.

-Deep ensembles can be explicitly interpreted within the Bayesian variational framework by assuming an ansatz in the form of a sum of sharply peaked distributions around parameter realizations $\omega_k$, with $k$ indexing ensemble members \cite{Hoffmann2021, Balabanov_2023_CVPR}.
-In this context, the variational KL loss simplifies to a sum of conventional single-member log likelihood loss terms, augmented with L2 regularization.
+Deep ensembles can be explicitly interpreted in a Bayesian variational framework by assuming an ansatz consisting of a mixture of sharply peaked Gaussians centered at each parameter realization \(\omega_k\), with \(k\) indexing ensemble members \cite{Hoffmann2021, Balabanov_2023_CVPR}.
+With this ansatz, the variational objective reduces to the sum of each member’s log-likelihood term plus an L2 regularization.

+For additional context, deep ensembles can alternatively be viewed as a particle-based variational inference scheme, where each member evolves under Wasserstein gradient descent to minimize the KL divergence \cite{Angelo2021, wild2023rigorouslinkdeepensembles}.
+Both interpretations naturally give rise to a repulsive contribution, stemming from the prior term in the KL divergence, that encourages diversity and improves the posterior approximation \cite{Balabanov_2023_CVPR, Angelo2021, wild2023rigorouslinkdeepensembles}.
+In the present work, we omit this repulsive term and defer its exploration to future research.

-We adopt the deep ensemble variational inference formulation to include LoRA reparametrization.
+We build on the variational deep‐ensemble framework of Hoffmann et al.\cite{Hoffmann2021} and Balabanov et al.\cite{Balabanov_2023_CVPR}, extending it to incorporate the LoRA reparametrization.
 The trainable low-rank LoRA matrices \( A_k \) and \( B_k \) are not treated as a subset of the variational parameters \( \omega_k \) of the deep ensemble ansatz.
 Rather, they are auxiliary degrees of freedom that parameterize these variational parameters.
 That is, we multiply matrices \( A_k \) and \( B_k \) to obtain \( W_k = (W_\text{pretrained} + A_k B_k) \subset \omega_k \), and \( W_k \) is used in the deep ensemble ansatz for approximating the posterior distribution.
 The LoRA parametrisation helps us to efficiently and inexpensively find good values for \( W_k \subset \omega_k \).